Lambchops118/DMD-Market-Analysis/README.md

    -automatically update with current days price and add to dataset -live updates for heat map accuracy
    -run it on a server?

+5) If using koopman DMD, find a rigorous way to determine observables
+6)  - PCA
+    - autoencoders (?) <-is this gay?